iviviano/Algorithms/Isaac Homework/Homework 5.md

 Step 3:

 >[!proof]
 If $i$ is in the optimal solution, then $i-1,i-2$ are not in the optimal solution.
+If $i$ is not in the optimal solution then any $[i-1]$ may be in the optimal solution.
+As the recurrence relation picks the case with the larger total quality, it is true for $i>2$. $i\le2$ are handled by the base cases.

+Step 4: Base cases:

  >[!note] 2